 1. ESP LTD B-50

 This one goes for the modern heavy rock player, it is simply designed with plenty of power, the ESP LTD B-50.
-This is in the budget-range of bass guitars however it is still one of the best bass guitars on the market because it is extremely playable and provides double the value its price would suggest.
+This is in the budget-range of bass guitars however it is still one of the best bass guitars for beginners, because it is extremely playable and provides double the value its price would suggest.

 This all-black ninja guitar uses double-cutaway body shape to allow perfect access to the higher frets.
 Its build features agathis, with a bolt-on maple neck.
 It features a 34-inch scale length, that is the standard and it is a very thin U-shaped one.
 The fretboard features 24 frets on its rosewood frame.
 I think this bass would fit in the hands of every player regardless of the genre and style.